-Pole mounts support multiple solar panels on a single pole, and elevate panels higher off the ground than a standard ground mount.
-Pole mounts often incorporate tracking systems, which automatically tilt the solar panels to capture the optimal amount of sunshine.
+Pole mounted solar systems support multiple solar panels on a single pole and elevate panels higher off the ground than a standard ground mount.
+Pole mounted solar often incorporates tracking systems, which automatically tilt the solar panels to capture the optimal amount of sunshine.

 3. Ground mount solar panel systems offer benefits for all homeowners

 Even if you are a good candidate for a rooftop solar energy system, there are many benefits to choosing a ground-mounted solar panel system.